Levskitron/TheNexusMarketplace/README.md

 # The Nexus Marketplace

-**The Nexus Marketplace** is a work-in-progress project for a college course, where we're exploring the idea of creating an online marketplace.
+**The Nexus Marketplace** is a work-in-progress project for HND Software Development, where we're exploring the idea of creating an online marketplace.
 The general concept is to build a platform where users can **buy, sell, or trade** digital goods, physical products, or services — but the exact scope is still being decided.

 Right now, this repository is primarily for **planning, experimenting, and learning**.
 Expect frequent changes as the project evolves.
+> FOR CLASS: QB-25/26-17-Y00073-J7EE48-U001029-PROFESSIONAL PRACTICE IN SOFTWARE DEVELOPMENT
 ---

 ## Project Overview

-At this stage, the project is still in **brainstorming and early development**.
+At this stage, the project is still in **early development**.
 Some initial ideas we're considering for the marketplace include:

 - Gaming peripherals and PC parts